Minsk - Things to Do in Minsk in June

 Best Activities in June

-Booking Tip: Rent bikes near Victory Park entrance - look for operators with city bike maps in English.
-Evening tours typically run 7-10 PM, book same-day when weather looks clear.
+Booking Tip: Rent bikes at the park's north entrance - look for operators with helmets and locks included.
+Evening tours typically run 6-9 PM, good for avoiding afternoon storms.

 June Events & Festivals